His statements on this subject have lacked consistency.

 Customers expect consistency in the quality of service they receive.

 Practice will ensure greater consistency of performance.

 The paints vary in consistency.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'consistency'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'consistency.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.